Combinatorial Allocation Bandits with Nonlinear Arm Utility: Algorithm and theoretical results

-This bound matches the lower bound for contextual combinatorial linear bandit, the special case of CAB \citep[Theorem 7]{takemura2021near_combinatorial} in terms of $d$, $T$, and $N$, up to logarithmic factors.
-If $f(\pi;\theta_1)-f(\pi;\theta_2)\leq C \sum_{i} \abs{\mu(x_t(i)^\top\theta_1)-\mu(x_t(i)^\top\theta_2)}$ holds for any $\pi\in\Pi$ and $\theta_1,\theta_2\in\R^d$, where $C>0$ is a constant, then we can derive a similar bound for a general CCGLS as well.
+This bound matches the known lower bound for contextual combinatorial linear bandits \citep[Theorem 7]{takemura2021near_combinatorial} in its dependence on $d$, $T$, and $N$, up to logarithmic factors.
+If $f(\pi;\bm{\theta}_1)-f(\pi;\bm{\theta}_2)\leq C \sum_{i} \abs{\mu(\bm{x}_t(i)^\top\bm{\theta}_1)-\mu(\bm{x}_t(i)^\top\bm{\theta}_2)}$ holds for any $\pi\in\Pi$ and $\bm{\theta}_1,\bm{\theta}_2\in\R^d$, where $C>0$ is a constant, then we can derive a similar bound for a general CCGLS as well.
 While we use the regularization in \cref{alg:ucb}, a similar bound can be obtained via an initial exploration.
-Using the initial exploration, however, introduces an additional regret term and requires assumptions on $\phi_t$ \footnote{\textit{E.g.,} \cite{icml2017glmcontextbandits} study generalized linear contextual bandits using initial exploration, where $\phi_t$ is generated in a stochastic manner and additional regularity assumptions are imposed.}.
-The complete statement and proof of \cref{thm:main_regret_ucb} are given in \cref{app:details_ucb}.
+Using the initial exploration, however, introduces an additional regret term and requires assumptions on ${\bm{\phi}}_t$ \footnote{\textit{E.g.,} \cite{icml2017glmcontextbandits} study generalized linear contextual bandits using initial exploration, where ${\bm{\phi}}_t$ is generated in a stochastic manner and additional regularity assumptions are imposed.}.
+The full statement and proof of \cref{thm:main_regret_ucb} are given in \cref{app:details_ucb}.